Freeze! Here’s the Scoop on the Best Ice Cream in Oakland, Walnut Creek, Berkeley & Beyond

 7. Little Giant

-Little Giant is Uptown Oakland’s stylish shop for ice cream crafted from locally sourced ingredients (Clover Stornetta Farms in Petaluma).
+Competing for the title of best ice cream in Oakland is Little Giant.
+Located in Uptown, this stylish shop serves ice cream made from locally sourced ingredients (Clover Stornetta Farms in Petaluma).
 Bonus: The glass-enclosed kitchen allows your kiddos to watch the Little Giant team craft new flavors.
 1951 Telegraph Ave., Oakland.

 Loard’s is a longtime chain that has been scooping ice cream and making classic sundaes since 1950.
 Visit shops in Alameda, Castro Valley, Moraga, Livermore, and San Leandro.